superfly/docs/flyctl/cmd/flyctl_releases.md

   -a, --app string      Application name
   -c, --config string   Path to application configuration file -h, --help            help for releases
+      --image           Display the Docker image reference of the release
 ~~~

 ## Global Options